 If you’re lucky enough to talk to a monk to take your reservation, you have to give your license plate number and be available to come pick up your crate during the appointed time that weekend.
 You’re limited to one crate per person per car, maximum two per car.
 And, you can’t buy more than one crate during a 60-day period.
 You also have to agree not to resell the beer.

-This sort of thing is not unheard of: velvet ropes and random reward have long been imposed to create artificial scarcity to heighten demand, but the mainstream trend today seems to be more geared toward greater access and accommodation for customers.
+This sort of thing is not unheard of.
+Velvet ropes and random rewards have long been imposed to create artificial scarcity to heighten demand, but the mainstream trend today seems to be more geared toward greater access and accommodation for customers.
 The new ideal is that everything is available, at all times, no matter where you live.
 Yet the Westvleteren Trappists are trying to make it as difficult as possible.

 Cyrus Farivar recently returned to California after having lived in Bonn, Germany for two years.
 These days, he can be found frequenting The Trappist bar in downtown Oakland.
 He plans on presenting a bottle of Westvleteren 12 to his favorite bar owners.
 His book, The Internet of Elsewhere, was published last year.